-John Walker was born on July 25th 1805 and had humble beginnings, starting off life on his father’s farm, called Todriggs Farm.
+John Walker was born on July 25th 1805 and had humble beginnings.
+He started off life on his father’s farm, called Todriggs Farm.

-When his father passed away in 1819, the farm was sold and Walker, at the tender age of 14, purchased his first grocery store
+When John Walker’s father passed away in 1819, the farm was sold and Walker, at the tender age of 14, purchased his first grocery store

 It was from this grocery store that he went on to found a Whisky empire.

 He was known as a savvy businessman.
 Walker had interests in other enterprises such as warehousing and wine sales.
 But the grocery is where he made his name with local people.

 By 1825 he had begun selling his own spirits, and not just Whisky either.
 He sold everything from Gin to brandy, as well as Islay malt.
 Whisky was massively popular at the time.
 It was not uncommon for grocers to start their own brands and sell them from their shops.

 A Skilled Blender